axtend/frontier/template/utils/README.md

-# Substrate EVM Utilities
+# Axlib EVM Utilities

-This directory is home to a Node.js project with some helpful utilities for working with Substrate and the EVM pallet.
+This directory is home to a Node.js project with some helpful utilities for working with Axlib and the EVM pallet.

 ## Installation and Usage